pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- 'shm' now looks for 'OMEGAYEAR.gexf' files in 'gexf/..' and calculates for all.

+- 'gexf/2015.gexf' example added to prevent 'shm' errors.

+- 'eng_network_wd' now outputs 'gexf/OMEGAYEAR.gexf' file for directed graphs.

-- 'shm_h_plotter' now outputs 2 graphs, each with 2 lines ('GraphH' / 'meanNodeH' and '% H=1.0' / '% Progenitors')
+- 'shm_h_plotter' now outputs 2 graphs, each with 2 lines ('GraphH' + 'meanNodeH' and '% H=1.0' + '% Progenitors')

 - 'shm_H_plotter' makes simple line-graphs of SHM results.

-- 'shm' saves log, results and 'nodes' files.
+- 'shm' saves log, results and 'nodes' files, and 'shm_plot' file for use by 'shm_H_plotter'.

 - 'shm' calculates the Simple Hybridity Metric (SHM) for nodes and graphs.

-- 'gexf/shm.gexf' example added to prevent 'shm' errors.

 - 'eng_network_wd' calculates 'artist Total' for networks.